jwlsiu/Codespace/README.md

 * Create a 3 slide carousel using slide images

 ### 8. Components - Cards: [cards.html](/cards.html) ###
-* Create a 3 cards with padding to the top and bottom of the page
+* Create a 3 card deck with padding to the top and bottom of the page

 ### 9. Forms: [forms.html](/forms.html) ###